 PREEMPTION / AREA DENIAL

 Debate Tactic.
-Speaker preempts opponents arguments against their position in their opening presentation, thereby forcing the opponent to avoid the argument, or adjust their presentation.
+A speaker preempts opponents arguments against their position in their opening presentation, thereby forcing the opponent to avoid the argument, or adjust their presentation.

 GOING “OFF BOOK”